acherm/teaching-MDE-MIAGE1819/README.md

 Eclipse/Xtext: https://eclipse.org/downloads/eclipse-packages/ (Eclipse IDE for Java and DSL Developers)

-* see "slides" folder of this repo (the updloads of slides will follow the progress of the courses)
+* see "slides" folder of this repo (the uploads of slides will follow the progress of the courses)
 * Resources used for the IDM course in 2016-217: https://github.com/acherm/teaching-MDE1617
 * JOOQ and SQL: https://github.com/acherm/teaching-MDE1617/wiki/JOOQ-homework
 * http://www.mathieuacher.com/teaching/MDE/ (content of previous years)